redavis22/iot-rpi-sense-hat/README.md

 ```
 Note that the X and O are displayed with green and blue, where red is used for incorrect character.

-### following needs to be setup separately at AWS level
-#### earthquate demo
-A rule in the AWS Iot Service, monitors '*hostname*/sensors' and measures the magnitude of the acceleration: abs(x) + abs(y) + abs(z).

-If it exceeds a threshold (I've set it to 14), (you need to shake it hard), it triggers an SNS notification.

-(WIP.
-The trigger could display a warning message on the Pi's display).

-#### tictactoe
-you need to code your tictactoe game algorithm somewhere and use the AWS Iot API to update the thingShadow to reflect the change.
-For my demo, I use the Amazon Echo, to play tictactoe against Alexa!

 # optimizations